openSUSE/people/sources/2011-04-04-per-jessen.md

 **If traveling through time was possible.
 When would we be most likely to meet you?**

-I’d like to jump to somewhere 50-100 years from now â€“ I’d like to see what the historians of the (near) future think of our world and our actions today.
+I’d like to jump to somewhere 50-100 years from now.
+I’d like to see what the historians of the (near) future think of our world and our actions today.

 **There’s a thunderstorm outside.
 Do you turn off your computer?**